-The wide traditional paella pan is ill-suited for stovetops because it requires an even heat across the bottom and most paella pans are wider than your stove's burners.
+When it comes to making authentic paella at home, the first thing you will recognize is the fact that the traditional paella pan is ill-suited for stovetops because, in most cases, it is much wider than your stove’s burners thereby making it impossible to create even heat across the bottom.
 That makes it perfect for your grill.
 Also, the first steps involve frying and spattering.
-Cook outdoors and you won't have to clean the stovetop.
+Cook outdoors and you won’t have to clean the stovetop.

 Paella was first cooked in a field over a wood fire near Valencia, a magnificent Mediterranean seaport about 200 miles southeast of Barcelona about halfway to Madrid.
 Valencia is the third largest city in Spain (after Madrid and Barcelona), and is famous for its food, especially paella and Valencia oranges, as well as its ancient Roman buildings, modern architecture, soaring cathedrals, tomato fights and other festivals.
 Today, most families prepare paella at least once a week, usually cooked by the man of the family, often outdoors, and then they eat it from a communal pan.
 Paella is tricky, but worth the effort, and it is actually easier grilling outdoors than cooking it indoors.